Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: INTRODUCTION

-Randomized lattice decoding distinguishes itself from previous list-based detectors \cite {waters:chase, Windpassinger1, Karen, choi:SIC} in several ways.
+Sampling decoding distinguishes itself from previous list-based detectors \cite{waters:chase, Windpassinger1, Karen, choi:SIC,Shimokawa} in several ways.
 Firstly, the way it builds its list is distinct.
-More precisely, it randomly samples lattice points with a discrete distribution centered at the received signal and returns the closest among them.
-Hence, random lattice decoding is more likely to find the closest lattice point than \cite{choi:SIC} where a list of candidate lattice points is built in the vicinity of the SIC output.
-Secondly, the expensive lattice reduction is only performed once during pre-processing, which means that the extra complexity is $O(Kn^2)$ in addition to that of lattice reduction.
+More precisely, it randomly samples lattice points with a discrete Gaussian distribution centered at the received signal and returns the closest among them.
+A salient feature is that it will sample a closer lattice point with higher probability.
+Hence, our sampling decoding is more likely to find the closest lattice point than \cite{choi:SIC} where a list of candidate lattice points is built in the vicinity of the SIC output point.
+Secondly, the expensive lattice reduction is only performed once during pre-processing.
 In \cite{Windpassinger1}, a bank of $2n$ parallel lattice reduction-aided detectors was used.
-The coset-based lattice detection scheme in \cite{Karen} also needs lattice reduction many times.
-Thirdly, randomized lattice decoding enjoys a proven gain given the list size $K$; all previous schemes might be viewed as various heuristics apparently without such proven gains.
+The coset-based lattice detection scheme in \cite{Karen}, as well as the iterative lattice reduction detection scheme \cite{Shimokawa}, also needs lattice reduction many times.
+Thirdly, sampling decoding enjoys a proven gain given the list size $K$; all previous schemes might be viewed as various heuristics apparently without such proven gains.
 Note that list-based detectors (including our algorithm) may prove useful in the context of incremental lattice decoding~\cite{NJD10}, as it provides a fall-back strategy when SIC starts failing due to the variation of the lattice.

-It is worth mentioning that Klein's sampling techique is emerging as a fundamental building block in a number of new lattice algorithms \cite{NgVi08, Gentry08}.
+It is worth mentioning that Klein's sampling technique is emerging as a fundamental building block in a number of new lattice algorithms \cite {NgVi08, Gentry08}.
 Thus, our analysis and implementation may benefit those algorithms as well.

-The paper is organized as follows: Section II presents the transmission model and lattice decoding, followed by a description of Klein's randomized decoding algorithm in Section III.
-In Section IV the fine-tuning and analysis of Klein's decoding is given, and the efficient implementation and extensions to complex-valued systems and MMSE are proposed in Section V. Section VI evaluates the performance and complexity by computer simulation.
+The paper is organized as follows: Section II presents the transmission model and lattice decoding, followed by a description of Klein's sampling algorithm in Section III.
+In Section IV the fine-tuning and analysis of sampling decoding is given, and the efficient implementation and extensions to complex-valued systems, MMSE and soft-output decoding are proposed in Section V. Section VI evaluates the performance and complexity by computer simulation.
 Some concluding remarks are offered in Section VII.